AlanHohn/alanhohn.github.io/conversational-git/chapter-01.md

 I recently had some very close friends talk about their hesitation in adopting Git as opposed to continuing to work with Subversion.
 I've used Subversion for many years, and advocated for its use.
-I have since jumped wholeheartedly on the Git bandwagon, so I wanted to find a way to show them why I made the switch and why I think so much of the open source community is now based around Git and Git-friendly sites like GitHub.
+I have since jumped wholeheartedly on the Git bandwagon, so I wanted to find a way to tell the story of why I made the switch and why I think so much of the open source community is now based around Git and Git-friendly sites like GitHub.

 There's so much content out there about Git, and much of it is written at a level that's way higher than my expertise.
 But in a way, that's an issue.
 When you're first starting